ms2data/ms2-quick-start/README.md

 ### Publish the Package

 In the file view, open the `publisher.json` file.
 Manually edit the version to be `0.0.1`.
-Then with the MS2 side panel open in the primary sidebar, click the "Publish" button (it's a cloud icon with an arrow and is in the upper right of the "PACKAGE" section).
-You can verify that it is published by checking the "Published versions" section in the "PACKAGE" section.
+Next locate and expand the "MS2 Local Packages" section in the Explorer panel in the primary sidebar.
+This sections shows all available publisher packages within the root folder of the workspace.
+In this case there will only be one package which is the "ms2-quick-start" package.
+Expand this entry and then click the "Publish" button and confirm by clicking "Yes".

+You can verify that it's published by checking the "MS2 Service" section in the Explorer panel in the primary sidebar.
+First refresh the panel by clicking the refresh button and then expand "Packages" and "ms2-quick-start".
+You should see the new version show in the list of versions.

 You can also view the published package via the MS2 online portal.
 Just replace `<organization_name>` with the name of your organization in the URL below: